raspberrypilearning/dont-fall-in/en/step_5.md

 --- /task ---

 --- task ---
 **Test:** Play again and make sure the platforms stop when the game ends.
-The game ends when you reach the **End platform**, or when you fall in.
+The game ends when you reach the **End** platform, or when you fall in.

 --- /task ---